 The tree

-Lights (cava, Dachshund)
+Lights (camera, Dachshund)

-Glass ornaments, baubles, and bouncy dogs…
+Glass ornaments, baubles and bouncy dogs…

 Tinsel and tummies

-Toxic Food for Dogs
+Toxic food for dogs

 - Chocolate